On the Short Road to Electrification.

 Speaking of delighting customers, the Tesla influence on luxury and performance carmakers is unmistakable.
-It seems all but Ferrari and Lamborghini have committed to building pure EVs, and even those two admit that hybrids will proliferate throughout their model lines.
+It seems all but Ferrari and Lamborghini have committed to building pure EVs.
+Even those two admit that hybrids will proliferate throughout their model lines.
 In the end, it comes down to satisfying the customer.
 Not only can EVs impress with their acceleration, but the feel of massive, instantaneous torque can be intoxicating.

 With the Model S, which offers “Insane” and “Ludicrous” acceleration modes — Tesla has set the bar for luxury car performance.
-Few internal combustion engine vehicles can come close to its acceleration, and it’s not just the “ludicrous” 0-60 times that owners enjoy: the sheer thrust of instant maximum torque is something no conventional production car can replicate.
+Few internal combustion engine vehicles can come close to its acceleration.
+Further, it’s not just the “ludicrous” 0-60 times that owners enjoy.
+The sheer thrust of instant maximum torque is something no conventional production car can replicate.

 Especially in America, quick acceleration remains what many drivers associate most closely with performance.
 Aston Martin seems to understand this.
 Critically, the company statement on the RapidE said, “The instantaneous delivery characteristics of electric motors means the RapidE will offer a unique driving experience of a kind not experienced before in an Aston Martin.”

 Perhaps the RapidE will have a “Preposterous” acceleration mode.

 While Aston Martin is adopting Mercedes-AMG powertrains for its gasoline models, it is working with Williams Advanced Engineering in England for EV technology for the RapidE and future developments.
 Details on the EV powertrain will be released later.